 What’s the deal with four-bit QLC?

-The way SSDs work, they store information on NAND Flash memory cell — there are millions of cells in an SSD — using “bit” as the lowest unit.
+The way SSDs work, they store information on NAND Flash memory cells — there are millions of cells in an SSD — using “bit” as the lowest unit.
 The more bits per cell, the higher the density and lower the cost.
 In return, that means the slower the speed and the shorter life expectancy.

 Here are the common types of NAND Flash memory: